shamsuddeen0/shamsuddeen/reconn/smb_enum.md

 ```
 ### 3️⃣ Enumerating Users (RID Cycling)

-If I can't access files, I might still be able to query the server for a list of valid users.
-This helps me build a username list for password spraying later.
+If you can't access files, you might still be able to query the server for a list of valid users.
+This helps you build a username list for password spraying later.

 Using Lookupsid (Metasploit)